bitfinexcom/dazaar/README.md

 #### `seller.discoveryKey`

-A hash of the sellers public key that can be used for discovery purposes.
+A hash of the sellers public key that can be used for discovery purposes, eg. peer discovery on a DHT.
+See the [Swarm](#swarm) section below.

 #### `seller.key`

 The public key of this seller.
-Needed to buy the data.
+Must be communicated to potential buyers, as this is needed in the handshake to buy the data.

 #### `const buyer = market.buy(sellerKey)`